Roksnet/Python-json-adapter-sqla/README.rst

    . /srv/python-json-demo/bin/activate

+Most of files here are intended to develop the server side (to provide X-road services).
+If your objective is to use X-road services provided by other systems and you need to develop client only, then see client.py.

-You can clone this example package (and modify it’s contents if you like), or you can create a brand new project with cookiecutter and use this demo package as source for example files.
+For providing services you can either clone this example package (and modify it’s contents if you like), or you can create a brand new project with cookiecutter and use this demo package as source for example files.

 #.
-If you like to create a brand new project, you need to install cookiecutter:
+If you like to create a new project, you need to install cookiecutter:

    .. code-block:: bash